Tips for a Climatarian ThanksgivingNovember 23 2021

 If you buy more non-perishable ingredients than you end up needing, consider donating them to a local food bank to brighten someone else’s meal.

 Thanksgiving is a beautiful time that allows us a chance to celebrate the relationships we share and the bounty of our planet.
-Our holiday truffles are the perfect gifts to give out to your loved ones after your Thanksgiving gathering.
+Our Chocolate truffles are the perfect gifts to give out to your loved ones after your Thanksgiving gathering.
 Not only are they zero waste but they’re delicious!
 Having a sustainable, climatarian Thanksgiving is one of the best ways we can celebrate the planet that makes it all possible and ensure that it will be healthy for many Thanksgivings to come.